TriedAngle/Kette/README.md

 not full in order of requirements but mostly. a standard library getting build step by step is also necessary for most of these tests

+**not much reason this is not there yet, Parser -> Bytecode compilation missing**
+- [ ] repl
+- [ ] tracing, a nice tracing library is needed, mostly stack based, should handle parallel stuff

 **these would already work**, *but comment parsing is missing*
 - [x] raw integers
 - [x] raw printing